Aliases for DUSP19 Gene

 GeneCards Summary for DUSP19 Gene

 DUSP19 (Dual Specificity Phosphatase 19) is a Protein Coding gene.
-Diseases associated with DUSP19 include osteochondroma and neuroblastoma.
-GO annotations related to this gene include protein tyrosine phosphatase activity and mitogen-activated protein kinase kinase kinase binding.
+Diseases associated with DUSP19 include ichthyosis, autosomal recessive 4b and epilepsy, progressive myoclonic 2b.
+GO annotations related to this gene include phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
 An important paralog of this gene is DUSP26.